Eric Haase Player Props: Tigers vs. Royals

 Eric Haase At The Plate

-- Haase is batting .204 with eight doubles, a triple, three home runs and 14 walks.
+- Haase is hitting .202 with eight doubles, a triple, three home runs and 14 walks.

-- Haase has picked up a hit in 33 of 69 games this year, with multiple hits nine times.

-- He has hit a long ball in three games this year (4.3%), homering in 1.2% of his trips to the plate.
+- He has hit a home run in 4.3% of his games this year, and 1.2% of his plate appearances.

-- Haase has an RBI in 13 of 69 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- Haase has had an RBI in 13 games this season (18.6%), including five multi-RBI outings (7.1%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.